kitttn/temptest/Debugging.md

 This page contains information on debugging AP/GP bridge and SVC firmware images using the [Segger J-Link Pro JTAG interface](http://www.segger.com/jlink-pro.html).

+###Important: Bridge ASIC JTAG Won't Work Without An Image Flashed to SPI ROM

+Because of implementation details in the bridge ASIC boot process, there must be a valid image flashed into SPI ROM for JTAG to work on BDB.

+[nop-loop.bin](nop-loop.bin) is a known-good firmware image you can [[write to flash|Flashing-images]] in order to get JTAG debug working.

 ###How To Use Multiple J-Link Dongles

 If you're using multiple J-Link JTAG dongles (e.g. to debug two bridges at once, or a bridge and the SVC), you'll need to identify each by their serial number.
 The serial number of the J-Link Pro is on a label on the bottom.
 Copy the numeric value following "S/N:".
 We'll refer to this value as **$JLINK_SN** in the steps below.